syedyasirkamal/agileproject/README.md

 > ![](https://raw.githubusercontent.com/syedyasirkamal/agileproject/main/Sprint-1/tests/Screenshot-TestProof.png)

 ### Sprint Review
-> Our team conducted a Sprint Review.
+> Our team conducted a Sprint Review on 11/11/22.
 We invited a stakeholder (Spanish student, Terri) to attend the meeting with us.
 During the meeting, Uriel Benitez demo'd the product for the stakeholder.
->
->

 ### Working Software
 > Our product increment is working software.
 The working software is a new webpage with part of the required functionality of the project.
 The working software is publicly accessible and can be found here: INSERT URL